 CIOs can support this transition by repositioning their departments and making the customer experience a cultural mandate.
 CIOs need to take the lead and champion this new positioning throughout their operations to ensure successful execution enterprise-wide.
 Sarah Naqvi, CIO for HMSHost, is dedicated to supporting the customer experience.
 “I see us developing more interactions with customers and with our retail, airport, and airline business,” she told us.
 “We will continue to collaborate with them for common solutions that keep the customers in mind and improving their experiences.”

 Building a Customer-Centric Culture

-CIOs should start by establishing new core values into their IT departments that will change how developers and support personnel look at the code, platforms and products that they develop and support.
+CIOs should start by establishing new core values into their IT departments that will change how developers and support personnel look at the code, platforms, and products that they develop and support.
 But this kind of customer-centric thinking also needs to be a core value of the entire organization, driven from senior management down, with full support from key leaders.
-Joan Kuehl, CIO at Elevate told us, “I work in tandem with our CEO and business leaders to design and create new products and capabilities that help us achieve our mission of making our customers’ lives ‘good today and better tomorrow.”
+Joan Kuehl, CIO at Elevate told us,

 Building a Data-Driven Culture